sylefeb/ttihp0p2-compo-entry/docs/info.md

 ways (like a *tunnel effect processor* which registers can be configured for various effects).

-The demos uses a lot of dithering (ordered Bayer dithering) given the output is RGB 2-2-2.
+The demo uses a lot of dithering (ordered Bayer dithering) given the output is RGB 2-2-2.
 All computations are grayscale and the RGB lense effect is obtained by delaying the grayscale values using the tunnel distance in R and B.

 I also tried to make the logo interesting by deviating from a classical pixelated look.
 It is composed of tiles, either full or triangular, with a comparator and a bit